spiffe/spire-tutorials/federation/README.md

 The baseline components for SPIFFE federation are:

-* Two SPIRE Servers instances
+* Two SPIRE Server instances
 * Two SPIRE Agents, one connected to one SPIRE Server, and the second connected to the other SPIRE Server
 * Two workloads that needs to communicate each other via mTLS, and use the Workload API to get SVIDs and trust bundles